Rhabdomyosarcoma in Children

 - Costello syndrome

-What are the symptoms of rhabdomyosarcoma in children?
+What are the symptoms of rhabdomyosarcoma in a child?

 Symptoms depend on the location and the size and of the tumor.
 There may be no symptoms until the tumor is very large.
 The main symptom may be a lump or swelling that may be painful.
 Other symptoms can occur a bit differently in each child.